belzecue/RabidTunes-rabid-hole-punch-server/README.md

 Clone this repository to any folder of your choice and run the following command.

 ```
-python3.9 main.py <port>
+python3 main.py <port>
 ```
 Notes:
-- python3.9 is the Python version recommended, but if you have an earlier 3.x version that should work too
+- Python 3.9 is the Python version recommended, but if you have an earlier 3.x version that should work too
 - Replace <port> with a port of your choice (must be the same as the port opened for the machine)

 Server will start running in the port specified